• Skip to primary navigation

 Backup Is Taking Too Long

-A slow backup could be due to an unreliable connection — whether Wi-Fi to iCloud or USB to iTunes.
+A slow backup could be due to an unreliable connection — whether Wi-Fi to iCloud or via USB to Finder/iTunes.
 However, if you have a lot of content it may just take a long time to complete the backup.
 You can reduce this by deleting large content from your iPad, but it may not be worth it.

 Can’t Make a Backup